camgunz/newdori/README.md

 ## Hey, there are a lot of languages missing!

-I primarily write C, and Midori looks great in C.  Beyond that, I've added some specific tweaks for Go, Python, Lua, and JavaScript, as I've had occasion to work with these languages.
-PHP highlighting turned out rather well considering I've added no special directives, although it could use some specificity (magenta braces, brackets and parentheses are a little much in the dark version, grey `function` and `use` keywords should be darker... etc.).
+I primarily write C, and Midori looks great in C.  Beyond that, I've added some specific tweaks for languages I've had occasion to work with.

 I am happy to accept some updates for other languages, Ruby and Java come to mind, although I would imagine the trickier languages like Haskell or Scala could really use an expert's perspective.

-## Hey, highlighting/colors for X in gVim are bad!
+## Hey, highlighting/colors for [...] in gVim are bad!

 I added the colors for gVim as an afterthought, and I might have gotten some wrong or simply been lazy.
 If you point them out to me I'll look into it.